Eclipse chasing

 Eclipse chasing is the pursuit of observing solar eclipses when they occur around the Earth.
 Solar eclipses must occur at least twice and as often as five times a year across the Earth.
 Total eclipses may occur multiple times every few years.

-A person who chases eclipses is known as a umbraphile, meaning shadow lover.
-Umbraphiles often travel for eclipses and use various tools to help view the sun including solar viewers also known as eclipse glasses, as well as telescopes.
+A person who chases eclipses is known as an umbraphile, meaning shadow lover.
+Umbraphiles often travel for eclipses and use various tools to help view the Sun including solar viewers also known as eclipse glasses, as well as telescopes.

-The solar eclipse of March 29, 2006, is an example for an eclipse that many people around the world chased it, when traveling to areas where it was visible as a total eclipse.
 As of 2017, three New Yorkers, Glenn Schneider, Jay Pasachoff, and John Beattie have each seen 33 total solar eclipses, the current record.
 Donald Liebenberg, professor of astronomy at Clemson University in South Carolina has seen 26 traveling to Turkey, Zambia, China, the Cook Islands and others.

 History

 In the 19th century, Mabel Loomis Todd, an American editor and writer, and her husband David Peck Todd, a professor of astronomy at Amherst College, traveled around the world to view solar eclipses.

-During the solar eclipse of June 30, 1973, Donald Liebenberg and a group of eclipse experts observed the eclipse on board the Concorde and experienced 74 minutes of totality.
+In 1923, US Navy tried to observe the solar eclipse of September 10 from sixteen planes, including Felixstowe F5L biplane, "to determine the centerline of the eclipse from air."
+No photo recorded the eclipse.
+Officer and photographer Albert William Stevens was one of the pilots on this expedition; he is sometimes called "the father of airborne astronomy".
+There was another attempt to observe a solar eclipse, this time from a dirigible.
+On 24 January 1925, U.S. Naval Observatory and U.S. Bureau of Standards gathered a group of astronomers to observe a total solar eclipse from the USS Los Angeles airship over the New York City, with Captain Edwin Taylor Pollock as a head of the group.
+They used "two pairs of telescopic cameras", to capture inner and outer portions of Sun's corona, and a spectrograph.
+The expedition achieved good publicity, but it was not very successful in its observations - the dirigible was not very stable and the photos were blurred.
+The next attempt was successful: an expedition of the Naval Observatory to observe the solar eclipse of April 28, 1930, on Honey Lake, California, with Vought 02U-1 plane equipped with a camera, recorded "the approach of the shadow".

+Army Air Corps and the National Geographic Society organized another expedition in 1932, to observe the eclipse of August 31.
+Accompanied by Lieutenant Charles D. McAllister of the Army Air Corps, Stevens took the first photograph of the Moon's shadow projected onto the Earth during a solar eclipse.

+Royal Canadian Air Force observed the solar eclipse of July 9, 1945, from four planes: "a Spitfire, a Mitchell, and two Ansons"; three planes used seven standard aerial photography cameras, "adjusted to automatically take exposures".
+For the solar eclipse of May 9, 1948, National Geographic society organized several ground stations and two backup planes for a case of bad weather.
+Two B-29s, stationed on the Aleutian Islands, successfully observed and photographed the eclipse.